Reltroner/reltroner-studio/content/blog/magic-system.md

 - *False Ascension*: Grants the illusion of power while draining real potential.

 ### 🧠 Practitioners
 Commonly found in corrupt bureaucracies, cult leaders, passive elites, or anyone who fears truth.
-Influences come from Henchoeway and the shadows of Depeisit.
+Influences come from Henchoway and the shadows of Depeisit.

 ---